Frequenty Asked Questions and support for Parcels

 filenames

-For example, the GlobCurrent data that is shipped with Parcels can be read with:
+example, the GlobCurrent data that is shipped with Parcels can be read

 fname = 'GlobCurrent_example_data/*.nc'